2007 Appalachian State vs. Michigan football game: Fourth quarter

 Appalachian State continued its drive but was forced to punt after being stopped on third down.
 Michigan began at the App State 34-yard line, but a Henne pass was intercepted by Mountaineers defensive back Leonard Love on the fourth play of the drive, and returned 26 yards to the ASU 41-yard line.
 The Mountaineers went three-and-out and punted, and Michigan mounted a nine-play, 43-yard drive from their own 24-yard line to the ASU 33-yard line.
 However, Henne's pass on 4th-and-5 fell incomplete, turning the ball over to App State, who was again quickly forced to punt.
 After Michigan returned the punt to their own 46-yard line, on the next play Hart eluded several defenders on a 54-yard touchdown run, giving the Wolverines a 32–31 lead with 4:36 left; another Michigan failed two-point conversion attempt kept the margin at one point.
 Edwards was immediately picked off on the drive's first play by Brandon Englemon at the ASU 43-yard line.
 Michigan, however, was unable to extend the lead, running five plays before Gingell's 43-yard field goal was blocked, and App State took over for likely a final chance to win the game on their own 27-yard line with 1:37 left and no timeouts.
 On the first play, Edwards scrambled for a first down; after a failed trick play lost yards, Edwards found T. J. Courman, who eluded a defender for a 20-yard gain to the Michigan 40-yard line.
 Three plays later, Edwards rolled out and threw across his body, completing it to CoCo Hillary, who ran down to the Wolverine six-yard line for a gain of nearly 30 yards.
 After Michigan called timeout, and with no timeouts of its own, App State elected to attempt a Rauch field goal from 24 yards out on first-and-goal with 30 seconds left.
 The attempt was good, giving Appalachian State a 34–32 lead but leaving 26 seconds on the clock.
 Michigan began at its own 34-yard line after a short kickoff; on second down, Mario Manningham beat his defender down the field and hauled in a 46-yard pass at the ASU 20-yard line with six seconds left.
 Gingell, Michigan's senior placekicker in his first ever game attempting field goals for the Wolverines, had a final chance to win the game for Michigan on a 37-yard attempt.
 The kick was blocked by safety Corey Lynch, who picked up the ball and returned the ball all the way inside the Michigan 10-yard line, running out the clock and securing the shocking 34–32 Mountaineer win.

+David Jackson and Steve Brown described the final play on Appalachian State's radio broadcast thusly: